 - Short Shorts

 These are easiest to wear when your legs are very toned.
-Aim for an inseam that is minimum, 4″ or longer.
+Aim for short shorts with an inseam that is minimum, 4″ -5″.
 Anything shorter will look skimpy and unflattering on a grown-up gal.

 These short navy & white striped shorts I’m wearing (above), have a 4.5-inch inseam.
 They’re definitely on the short side, but they work.
 They would look nice at a backyard BBQ, a trip to the beach, on a boat.
 I’m wearing them with a sleeveless button-up blouse, rather than just a t-shirt, to upscale the look.